Feeling Safe At School: School Safety, Learning, And Mental Health

 - Social isolation or bullying

-Teachers, administrators, and other stakeholders within the school or community can make themselves aware of these risk factors and take appropriate steps to identify at-risk students.
-With proper support and preventative measures, preventing school violence and ensuring positive outcomes for all students may be more accessible.
+Teachers, administrators, and other stakeholders within the school and community can make themselves aware of these risk factors and take appropriate steps to identify at-risk students.
+With proper support and preventative measures, preventing school violence and ensuring positive outcomes for all students may be possible.

 How teachers and school leaders can help create a safe learning environment